Today's Articles

 Established in Salisbury, NC, for colored students, this institution remains a historic black college.
 In The Rising Sun, Dr. William Wells Brown praised Day's professional conduct: "As a speaker, Mr. Day may be regarded as one of the most effective of the present time; has great self-possession and gaiety of imagination; is rich in the selection of his illustrations, well versed in history, literature, science, and philosophy, and can draw on his finely-stored memory at will."

 Day died in Harrisburg on December 3, 1900, at 75.
-William Howard Day Cemetery was established in nearby Steelton in the 1900s as a burial place for all people, including people of color who were denied burial at the nearby Baldwin Cemetery.
+In the 1900s, William Howard Day Cemetery was established in nearby Steelton as a burial place for all people, including people of color who were denied burial at the nearby Baldwin Cemetery.
 It remains a popular burial site for local African American families.

 Reference: